Chinese New Year at By the River B and B

 Happy New Year

-At dinner, glasses were raised & clinked often - whenever someone exclaims 新年快乐 (Happy New Year).
-Eric & I were extremely grateful & blessed to share this celebration with Hao & Coral’s family and friends.
-It was a wonderful opportunity to learn more about the Chinese culture & traditions, and to make new friends.
+At dinner, glasses were raised and clinked often - whenever someone exclaims 新年快乐 (Happy New Year).
+Eric and I were extremely grateful and blessed to share this celebration with Hao and Coral’s family and friends.
+It was a wonderful opportunity to learn more about the Chinese culture and traditions, and to make new friends.

 beautiful-bed-view.jpg